kubernetes/website/docs/getting-started-guides/binary_release.md

 ---
 ---

 You can either build a release from sources or download a pre-built release.
 If you do not plan on developing Kubernetes itself, we suggest a pre-built release.

+* TOC
+{:toc}

 ### Prebuilt Binary Release